 Cancer genetics, Genetic defects in tumours, Oncogene activation and Examples of hereditary cancer

-Gene changes that start in a single cell over the course of a person’s life cause most cancers, Genetic changes that cause cancer can be inherited or arise from certain environmental exposures, Genetic changes can happen because of errors that occur as cells divide, cancer is a genetic disease, It is caused by changes in genes that control the way cells grow and multiply.
+Gene changes that start in a single cell throughout a person’s life cause most cancers, Genetic changes that cause cancer can be inherited or arise from certain environmental exposures, Genetic changes can happen because of errors that occur as cells divide, cancer is a genetic disease, It is caused by changes in genes that control the way cells grow and multiply.

 Cancer genetics